-Other government funding includes recurring legislated tax exemption or discretionary municipal tax relief, operating cash grants or contribution agreements, or a rent subsidy.
-Applicants that demonstrate effort in applying to other funding sources (for example, foundations, corporate, a financial institution, or rebate program) in addition to their own project-specific fundraising may score higher than those that apply exclusively to HRM.
+^{}Other government funding includes recurring legislated tax exemption or discretionary municipal tax relief, government operating grants or contribution agreements, or a rent subsidy.

+Applicants that demonstrate effort in applying to other funding sources (for example, foundations, corporate, a financial institution, or a rebate program) and those that are largely self-funded in addition to their project-specific fundraising may score higher than those that apply exclusively to HRM.